-Northern Ireland Fast Facts
+Northern Ireland Fast Facts | CNN

 The party attracts middle-class Catholic support and aims to achieve the reunification of Ireland through democratic means.

-Sinn Fein
+Sinn Féin

-Advocates a united Ireland free from British rule or a British presence.

-Advocates a united Ireland free from British rule or a British presence.
+Advocates for a united Ireland free from British rule or a British presence.

 Irish Republican Army

 Founded in 1919 as a paramilitary group fighting for an independent Ireland.
 In 1969, the IRA split into the Official IRA and the Provisional IRA (the former rejected violence while the latter favored being an armed force).
-In 2005, the Provisional IRA announced that its military campaign was over and its weapons would be scrapped.

-Founded in 1919 as a paramilitary group fighting for an independent Ireland.
-In 1969, the IRA split into the Official IRA and the Provisional IRA (the former rejected violence while the latter favored being an armed force).
-In 2005, the Provisional IRA announced that its military campaign was over and its weapons would be scrapped.
+In 2005, the Provisional IRA announced that its military campaign was over, and its weapons would be scrapped.

 1920 - The Government of Ireland Act splits the country into two separate political units, with Belfast as the capital of the north and Dublin as the capital of the south.